FoothillCSClub/Git-Bash-Workshop/workshop.md

 Which should give you output something like this:

+	On branch master
+	Untracked files:
+	  (use "git add <file>..." to include in what will be committed)

+		<yourname>-hello.<file extension>

+	nothing added to commit but untracked files present (use "git add" to track)

+In plain language, this means that you've made changes to the repository that are not recorded as part of the repo's history (and are not visible to other people working on the repo).

 The next step is to *commit* your new program to the repository so that it becomes part of the shared history of the repo, so that the rest of